Sweet, soft and melt in your mouth Caramelized Banana swirled and topped on a bowl of hot oatmeal is a breakfast you cannot resist.

 - 1 tbsp toasted walnut – optional

-- Make the Base Oatmeal: Pour water and milk in a pan.
-Add rolled oats and simmer in medium heat for about 5 minutes.
-Stir in 1 tbsp brown sugar, 2 tsp chia seed.
-Cook for another 5-8 minutes or until you get the consistency that you prefer.
+- Make the Base Oatmeal: Pour milk in a pan.
+Add rolled oats and simmer in medium heat for about 10 minutes.
+Make sure to stir from time to time to avoid sticking at the bottom and from forming a “film” or “skin” on top.
+Add brown sugar, 3 tbsp raisins and 1 tsp chia seed.
+Cook for another 5 minutes.
+You can serve it as this stage but if you want a smoother creamier consistency, cover and cook in low heat for another 10 minutes.
+Taste and adjust sweetness as desired.
 The consistency of the oats will thicken as it cools, if you are serving it immediately, you can cook it a little bit longer to get a thick consistency.
 Cooking time is flexible, cook less or more time to adjust to the texture and consistency that you prefer.

 - Make the Caremelized Banana: In a heated pan, add butter and brown sugar.
 Stir until sugar is fully melted.
 Add water, salt and vanilla extract and stir, then add sliced banana.
 Cook more or less 1 minute depending on how ripe the banana you are using.